Taking Responsibility for Our Thoughts:

 REFLECTION ON RESULTS

 If replacing unskillful thoughts with skillful thoughts proves unsuccessful, the Buddha recommends that we contemplate the consequences of the unwholesome thought.
 We might ponder the effects of holding this unwise notion.
 It helps me to consider the kind of person I become when I entertain and foster a particular unwholesome thought.
 If, as the first verse of the Dhammapada has it, mind shapes reality, that as we think so we become, then our thoughts have ineluctable consequences, not unlike the way high caloric foods have consequences for our physical health.
-Just as I might reflect on my clogged arteries as I contemplate eating a slice of cheesecake—as pleasurable as it might be—so I follow the trajectory of an unwholesome thought.
+Just as I might reflect on my clogged arteries as I contemplate eating a slice of cheesecakeas pleasurable as it might beso I follow the trajectory of an unwholesome thought.
 I envision where a diet of such thoughts might lead.
 Do I really want to become the kind of person whose life has been shaped by thoughts of greed and hatred?
 In the Vitakkasaõñhàna Sutta, the Buddha likens the yogi's unwholesome thought to a snake or animal carcass around the neck of a well-dressed person.
 Such a thought is unbecoming to a wise and compassionate person.

-"...Just as a man with good eyes who did not want to see forms that had come within range of sight would either shut his eyes or look away, so too...when he tries to forget those thoughts and does not give attention to them, then any evil unwholesome thoughts connected with desire, with hate, and with delusion are abandoned in him and subside.
+If, while he is examining the danger in those thoughts, there still arise in him evil unwholesome thoughts connected with desire, with hate, and with delusion, then he should try to forget those thoughts and should not give attention to them."...Just as a man with good eyes who did not want to see forms that had come within range of sight would either shut his eyes or look away, so too...when he tries to forget those thoughts and does not give attention to them, then any evil unwholesome thoughts connected with desire, with hate, and with delusion are abandoned in him and subside.
 With the abandoning of them his mind becomes steadied internally, quieted, brought to singleness, and concentrated."

 REDIRECTING